-The shining and sparkling nature of the stone relies heavily on the pavilion.
-When you shine light through a diamond, it passes through the table and crown, and once it reaches the pavilion, it bounces and sparkles through the diamond.
+The shining and sparkling nature of the metal relies heavily on the pavilion.
+When you shine light through a diamond, it passes through the table and crown, and once it reaches the pavilion, it bounces and sparkles through the metal.
 The pavilion angle will determine how the refraction and sparkling occur.

 Too shallow pavilions will give a “fisheye” effect because of the girdle’s reflection in the table, ensuing in unsatisfactory results.
 The light going perpendicularly through the crown will bend too much and will not refract across the opposite pavilion facet.
 Instead, it will jump off the crown facet at the opposite and exit the stone through the second pavilion facet.
 In simpler terms, it will go through the gem and leak out through the bottom.

 On the other hand, if your diamond has a pavilion that is too deep, the table surface will look darker and create the impression of a “nail head”—and, at the end of the day, this is not what one wants in a diamond.

 The exact process that takes place while light is being shone through a diamond is as follows:

 The light will bounce at a shallow point and will then again leak out from the bottom near the culet: this is so because the perpendicular light going through the table and crown facet will not be steep enough to bounce well at the first pavilion facet.
 Consequently, the opposite pavilion facet will not correctly reflect the light.

 For an ideal angle, the light goes through the crown facet and bounces off the first pavilion facet.
 It will then proceed to the opposite pavilion facet and bounce again, eventually leaking off through either the second crown facet or table facet and return to the observer.
 A perfect combination of pavilion and crown facets will give an excellent equilibrium between fire and brightness while cutting down unwanted leakage of light.